-Definitive diagnosis of Down syndrome and other chromosomal abnormalities requires amniocentesis or chorionic villus sampling (CVS), both of which are invasive procedures that carry a risk of miscarriage estimated at 0.5% to 1%.
+Definitive diagnosis of Down syndrome and other chromosomal abnormalities requires amniocentesis or chorionic villus sampling (CVS), both of which are invasive procedures that carry a risk of miscarriage.
 Because of this risk, before biochemical screening existed, diagnosis was generally only offered to women 35 years or older, for whom the risk of the procedure approximated the risk of Down syndrome.
 However, the majority of babies with Down syndrome are born from mothers younger than 35 years, even though the mothers are at lower individual risk.
 This situation created interest in developing less-invasive screening programs based on assessment of serum markers that have shown associations with Down syndrome.
 In the late 1980s, biochemical screening at 16 weeks' gestation was developed and began to be offered to all pregnant women.
 Biochemical screening consists of maternal serum measurements of alpha-fetoprotein, human chorionic gonadotropin, and unconjugated estriol (i.e., triple screen).
 More recently, there has been the option of a fourth marker, inhibin-A (quadruple screen).
 The triple screen identifies approximately 69% of Down syndrome pregnancies and the quadruple screen 81%, both at a 5% false-positive rate.
-This false-positive rate refers to the proportion of all tests administered that are falsely positive at the cutoff point that produces that particular value of sensitivity.
+This false-positive rate refers to the proportion of

+Proprietary Information of Blue Cross and Blue Shield of Alabama An Independent Licensee of the Blue Cross and Blue Shield Association Blue Advantage Policy #233 all tests administered that are falsely positive at the cutoff point that produces that particular value of sensitivity.
 Among women who test positive, only about 2% actually have a fetus with Down syndrome.